The Demerara Harbour Bridge: History of the World's Fourth-Longest Floating Bridge

 By the 1970s, the need for a bridge was undeniable.
 Under the government of Forbes Burnham, Guyana's Prime Minister (and later President), the decision was made to build a permanent crossing.
 But the Demerara River presented a problem that seemed almost unsolvable.

-The river at the proposed crossing point — just south of Georgetown, between Peter's Hall on the east bank and Providence on the west bank — was approximately 1.8 kilometres wide.
+The river at the proposed crossing point — just south of Georgetown, between Peter's Hall on the east bank and Schoon Ord on the west bank — was approximately 1.8 kilometres wide.
 It was deep, with strong tidal currents that reversed direction twice daily.
 And most critically, the riverbed was soft, alluvial mud — the accumulated silt of thousands of years of river flow.
 Driving conventional bridge piers deep enough into this soft bottom to support a fixed bridge would have been prohibitively expensive and technically uncertain.

 The solution was a floating bridge — a structure that would rest on the water's surface rather than being supported from below.
 Instead of piers, the bridge would use concrete pontoons: large, hollow, watertight boxes that would float on the river like enormous boats, with the road deck laid across their tops.